An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Introduction

 \section{Introduction}

-Plasmas moving at relativistic speeds have been observed in diverse astrophysical phenomena, such as in supernova explosions, in jets emanating from around neutron stars, microquasars and in active galactic nuclei \citep[see][and the references therein]{Livio2004, Marscher06, Fender2007}.
+Plasmas moving at relativistic speeds have been observed in diverse astrophysical phenomena, such as in supernova explosions, in jets emanating from around neutron stars, in microquasars and in active galactic nuclei \citep[see][and the references therein]{Livio2004, Marscher06, Fender2007}.
 The bulk Lorentz factor, $\Gamma,$ of the observed jet-plasmas, in most cases, has been found to increase with the mass of the central relativistic object.
-Ejected plasmas from around neutron stars have $\Gamma_{NS} = \mathcal{O}(1-3),$ in microquasars $~\Gamma_{\mu QSO} = \mathcal{O}(1-4)~$ and in AGNs/QSOs $~\Gamma_{AGN} = \mathcal{O}(5-10).$ In gamma-ray bursts however, plasmas are considered to move with a Lorentz factor of the order of several hundreds \citep[e.g.,][]{Piran2005}, i.e., $~\Gamma_{GRB} = \mathcal{O}(100-1000).$
+Jets ejected by neutron stars generally propagate with $\Gamma_{NS}$ between 1 and 3, in microquasars $~\Gamma_{\mu QSO}$ is between 1 and 4 whereas in AGNs/QSOs $~\Gamma_{AGN}$ is between 5 and 10.
+Gamma-ray bursts are considered to be an extreme case, as the Lorentz factors here is considered to be of the order of several hundreds \citep[e.g.,][]{Piran2005}.

 Jet-plasmas considered to decelerate via self-interaction or interaction with the surrounding media in the form of shocks and eventually become efficient sources for the production of the observed high energy gamma-rays and probably for the energetic cosmic rays \citep{Sikora1994}.